Parasha for the Week: Ki-Tasa: Exodus 30:11 – 34:35

 Parasha: Israel experienced a great apostasy at Mt Sinai.
 "Ex.
 32:4 He took what they handed him and made it into an idol cast in the shape of a calf, fashioning it with a tool.
 Then they said, "These are your gods, O Israel, who brought you up out of Egypt."
 (Exodus 32:4).

 Haftarah: Israel experienced a great apostasy at Mt.
 Carmel: 'they took the bull given them and prepared it.
 Then they called on the name of Baal from morning till noon.
 "O Baal, answer us!" they shouted.
 But there was no response; no one answered.
 And they danced around the altar they had made. " (1Kings 18:26) During this time King Ahab accuses Elijah as the troubler of Israel: "When he saw Elijah, he said to him, "Is that you, you troubler of Israel?"
-(1Kings 18:17) Ahab is the one who brought idolatry to Israel, but he is so blind that he does not see anymore where is the problem.
+(1Kings 18:17) Ahab is the one who brought idolatry to Israel, but he is so blind that he does not see any more where the problem is.
 Elijah does not hesitate to say the truth to the king "But you and your father's family have.
 You have abandoned the LORD's commands and have followed the Baals."
-(1Kings 18:17) Elijah is a courageous man, even if later he will be afraid to be killed by Jezebel, it is this sort of man and woman the world needs.
+(1Kings 18:17) Elijah is a courageous man, even if later he will be afraid to be killed by Jezebel.
+It is this sort of man and woman the world needs.
 "Would that every one might realize the sacredness of his position and the holiness of his work, and show the courage that Elijah showed!
 As believers we are in a position of awful responsibility."
 (PK 149).

 Besorat Yeshua Mark 15:28 - 41